sylingd/tencent-cos-and-cdn-action/README.md

 - cos_bucket(**Required**): COS bucket name
 - cos_region(**Required**): COS bucket region
 - cos_accelerate: Set to `true` for using accelerate domain to upload files (this input is not independent of the CDN).
 Default is false
+- cos_init_options: The options that will be passed to `new COS` as is, in JSON format.[official documentation](https://cloud.tencent.com/document/product/436/8629)
-- put_options: The options that will be passed to `putObject` as is, in JSON format.
-For available parameters, please refer to [official documentation](https://cloud.tencent.com/document/product/436/64980)
+- cos_put_options: The options that will be passed to `putObject` as is, in JSON format. [official documentation](https://cloud.tencent.com/document/product/436/64980)
 - cdn_type: CDN type, you can choose regular CDN (`cdn`) or EdgeOne CDN (`eo`).
 Default is `cdn`
 - cdn_prefix: CDN url prefix if you are using Tencent Cloud CDN or Tencent Cloud EdgeOne.
 If is empty, this action will not flush CDN cache.
 - eo_zone: The Zone ID if you are using Tencent Cloud EdgeOne.
 If is empty, this action will not flush CDN cache.